Our Commitment to Innovation and Ethical AI

 Greenhouse commits to full transparency by clearly notifying users when they are interacting with AI features within our product, and distinctly marking any content or text generated by Generative AI to ensure informed user engagement.
 Recommendations made by AI technology should function as a starting point for our customers, and our expectation is that the output will be tweaked to support a customer’s own purposes.

-Greenhouse puts customers in control of AI feature capabilities by providing a configuration page that allows you to opt out of any of our AI features.
+Greenhouse puts customers in control of AI feature capabilities by providing a configuration page that allows you to turn off any of our AI features.

 Privacy and Data Protection